 Signs Your Router May Need an Update

-Your router works hard to keep you online, but sometimes it needs a little help to stay up to speed.
+Your router works hard to keep you online, but sometimes it needs a little help to stay up to speed or failed DNS Lookup.
 Knowing when to update your router’s firmware is key for smooth browsing and secure internet use.

 Checking the Current Firmware Version